soedinglab/metaeuk/README.md

 MetaEuk is a modular toolkit designed for large-scale gene discovery and annotation in eukaryotic metagenomic contigs.
 Metaeuk combines the fast and sensitive homology search capabilities of [MMseqs2](https://github.com/soedinglab/MMseqs2) with a dynamic programming procedure to recover optimal exons sets.
 It reduces redundancies in multiple discoveries of the same gene and resolves conflicting gene predictions on the same strand.
 MetaEuk is GPL-licensed open source software that is implemented in C++ and available for Linux and macOS.
 The software is designed to run on multiple cores.

-Levy Karin E, Mirdita M and Soeding J. MetaEuk – sensitive, high-throughput gene discovery and annotation for large-scale eukaryotic metagenomics. submitted, 2019.
+Levy Karin E, Mirdita M and Soeding J. MetaEuk – sensitive, high-throughput gene discovery and annotation for large-scale eukaryotic metagenomics.

 MetaEuk is accepted to Microbiome (2020).
 You can find the prepreint on [bioRxiv](https://doi.org/10.1101/851964)